Hero Envelope Title

 Coffee or tea: Coffee, 100 percent.
 Coffee hits the spot in a way that tea can only dream of.

-Can’t you live without: My Zoom H6 audio recorder.
+Can’t live without: My Zoom H6 audio recorder.
 In my day-to-day life, I could not live without my Google calendar.

 Favorite thing about the CHC: The emphasis on interdisciplinary studies and the ability to learn about topics I would not have time to learn otherwise.